Distributism: E. F. Schumacher

 Distributism is known to have influenced the economist E. F. Schumacher, a convert to Catholicism.

 Mondragon Corporation

 The Mondragon Corporation, based in the Basque Country in a region of Spain and France, was founded by a Catholic priest, Father José María Arizmendiarrieta, who seems to have been influenced by the same Catholic social and economic teachings that inspired Belloc, Chesterton, Father Vincent McNabb, and the other founders of distributism.

 Guild of St Joseph and St Dominic

 Distributist ideas were put into practice by The Guild of St Joseph and St Dominic, a group of artists and craftsmen who established a community in Ditchling, Sussex, England, in 1920, with the motto "Men rich in virtue studying beautifulness living in peace in their houses".
 The guild sought to recreate an idealised medieval lifestyle in the manner of the Arts and Crafts Movement.
 It survived for almost 70 years until 1989.

-Big Society

-The Big Society was the flagship policy idea of the 2010 UK Conservative Party general election manifesto.
-Some distributists claim that the rhetorical marketing of this policy was influenced by aphorisms of the distributist ideology and promotes distributism.
-It purportedly formed a part of the legislative programme of the Conservative – Liberal Democrat Coalition Agreement.